 Her longtime friend Beverly Hallam (1923-2013), following a distinguished teaching career at Mass College of Art, moved to Maine in 1963 to work as an artist.
 An early experimenter with acrylics, she produced a wide range of works in many media including painting, photography, and graphic arts.
 Her key papers and notebooks are housed within the Smithsonian's Archives of American Art.
 A film was made about her work as part of the Maine Masters series, sponsored by the Union of Maine Visual Artists, and a monograph by Carl Little, “Beverly Hallam: An Odyssey in Art,” illustrates her life and work.

 With architects Carter + Woodruff, Mary-Leigh and Beverly designed Surf Point, a modern oceanside duplex completed in 1971.
-Up the rise from Surf Point is Wild Knoll, a 20th century colonial revival in which the poet and writer May Sarton lived from 1974-1995.
+Up the rise from Surf Point stands Wild Knoll, a 20th century colonial revival that the poet and writer May Sarton rented from Mary-Leigh from 1974-1995.
 The buildings are set within 44 acres of coast, forest and vernal pools, protected by a Conservation Easement and stewarded by the York Land Trust.

 Board of Directors

-Lisa Fischman, Chair, John D. Duffy, Marc Gotlieb, Margaret Hickey, Deborah F. Taylor, Mary Elizabeth Taylor, Katharine J. Watson
+Lisa Fischman, Chair, John D. Duffy, Ellen Golden, Marc Gotlieb, Margaret Hickey, Jennifer Ritvo Hughes, Deborah F. Taylor, Mary Elizabeth Taylor, Katharine J. Watson

 Press and other good stuff

 Artist Colony in York Will be an Oceanside Retreat (Seacoast Online, 5.13.19)